Hoping to spend the perfect 7 days in Italy? This one-week in Italy itinerary includes everything you must see in this beautiful European country!

 Begin Your 7 Days In Italy Itinerary By Flying Into Rome

 We recommend checking out Skyscanner to find the best and most affordable flights into Italy.
-We use this tool to discover the best flights for our trip because you can easily compare rates.
+Use this tool to discover the best flights for your trip because you can easily compare rates.

-We also suggest booking your Italy Itinerary on a travel credit card so you can earn points towards future travel!
+We also suggest booking your best Italy itinerary on a travel credit card so you can earn points toward future travel!
 These are the travel credit cards we personally use!